-Increase and improve wildlife habitat.
+• Increase and improve wildlife habitat.

-- Work with FEMA to update floodplain maps with new technology. - Increase awareness of corridors and landscape connectivity and encourage retention of a natural area network connecting open areas, wetlands, and woodlands. - The County shall coordinate with FEMA to update floodplain maps with new technology.
+- Increase awareness of corridors and landscape connectivity and encourage retention of a natural area network connecting open areas, wetlands, and woodlands. - The county shall coordinate with FEMA to update floodplain maps with new technology.

 Goal 5: Allow for needed nonmetallic mining while balancing the interests of adjacent landowners and the County.